cepthomas/SublimeBagOfTricks/README.md

+TODO1 update these docs

+TODO1 update/test the copy script

 # What It Is
 Odds and ends in the Sbot family that don't have a better home for now.
 You can add them to your personal Context and/or Sidebar menus.

 >>>>>>>> all commands are added into the user Context.sublime-menu. give examples.

 A hodge-podge Sublime Text plugin containing odds and ends missing from or over-developed in other packages.
 The focus is not on code development but rather general text processing.